spindriftgroup/run-assembler/README.md

 Build Notes
 ===========
 The default task is build plus a local maven install so that the integration test can immediately be executed.
-The integration tests are execute separately by switching to the integration-test directory and running the relevant execution command as above after configuration the build.gradle with examples.
+The integration tests are executed separately by switching to the integration-test directory and running the relevant execution command as above after configuration the build.gradle with examples.